Portrait of a Lackey on Fire: Development

 The script was written by the screenwriting duo, Rob LaZebnik and his son Johnny, who is also gay.
 This is the first episode that Johnny has worked on, while Rob has written more than fifteen episodes of The Simpsons before the release of this episode.
-Johnny described his experience writing the script for The Simpsons as "spectacular and fulfilling".
-The role of Smithers' boyfriend Michael was also dubbed by gay actor Victor Garber.
+Johnny described his experience writing the script for The Simpsons as "spectacular and fulfilling."
+After Smithers came out and had his first relationship in the twenty-seventh season episode "The Burns Cage," executive producer Matt Selman thought it was time for another romance.
+The show no longer had Smithers focusing on Mr. Burns, and Selman wanted to see what Smithers wanted.